weighted-random/wr/docs/index.rst

 *wr is a weighted random implementation in Python.*

-``wr.choice`` can be fed both with a mapping (such as dictionaries) containing a returnable (what to return) and a integer representing their respective weight.
+``wr.choice`` can be fed with a mapping (such as dictionaries) containing a returnable (what to return) and a integer representing their respective weight.
 The key can be anything hashable but the weight must be a integer.

 Optionally you may feed ``wr.choice`` with a sequence of pairs.